Shakuntala Park: Administration

-The area was under the jurisdiction of Thakurpukur Police Station and partly under Parnasree Police Station, which is a part of the South West Division of the Kolkata Police Department.
+The area was under the jurisdiction of sarsuna Police Station and partly under Parnasree Police Station, which is a part of the South West Division of the Kolkata Police Department.
 There was a Police Outpost situated inside the township beside Mother Dairy booth, Shakuntala Park unit.
 On 25 February 2014, this outpost was converted into Sarsuna Police Station and the area which was under Thakurpukur PS comes under the jurisdiction of this new police station.
 The remaining area is under Parnasree PS as it was.
 This new police station was inaugurated by the then Commissioner of Police, Mr. Surajit Kar Purkayastha, IPS.

 Present Day

 There are three lakes (in Bengali known as 'jhil', Lake No. 1, 2, and 3 respectively) located within half a kilometer of the township.
 Lake 1 is beautified and maintained by Kolkata Corporation.
 Beautification of Lake 2 & 3 is in the pipeline.
 This is the center of attraction of the locality for its serene and natural ambiance.
 Apart from the casual visitors, countless morning and evening walkers visit this place daily to rejuvenate.
 It is also a coveted fishing spot.
 During 'Chat Puja' North Indians assemble here in scores to offer puja.
 There are many clubs and associations in the area (six co-operative societies and their clubs), which organize celebrations for Durga Puja, the main Bengali festival, Kali Puja, and all other pujas in their respective puja grounds in different areas of the township.
 The entire Shakuntala Park Housing area is now a place of growing interest for shooting different films and TV serials.

 There is a big playground beside Lake1 named Central Park under the joint supervision of all cooperative societies of the township.
 A swimming pool is also situated beside Lake1 in Central Park.
 On the southern end of the township, there are two colleges as Sarsuna College, Law College, and a supermarket named Faayada Store.